graiola/wolf_ylo2_interface/ylo2_moteus/infos_to_share.md

             when asking the id, the function automatically selects the correct port (controller._motors[id]) Don't know if this function should return anything ?

     int query()

             this function query all motors contained in motor_info list it queries position, velocity and fftorque
             it return form should be : {{pos,vel,tor}, {pos,vel,tor},......}
                                             motor1        motor2     ......

+    void send_tau(int motor_id, float torque)

+            this function send TAU to target id, with a target force when asking the id, the function automatically selects the correct port (controller._motors[id]) Don't know if this function should return anything ?

+## 3 / General functions :

+    controller.is_initialized()

+            this function initialize all 4 PCAN ports (PCAN_PCIBUS1-4)

+    controller.start()

+            this controller starts the 12 motors

+    controller.all_running()

+            this function checks that all 12 motors are ok